-If you live somewhere without much rainfall and or brutally cold winters, a humidifier can do wonders to combat the harsh climate.
-And if you have a newborn, you need a baby humidifier for their nursery.
-Why?
-Adding some moisture to the air in your home can have major health benefits, from preventing nosebleeds to alleviating dry skin.
+If you live somewhere without much rainfall and or brutally cold winters, a humidifier can do wonders to combat the effects of a harsh climate.
+By adding some moisture to the air in your home, humidifiers bring major health benefits, from preventing nosebleeds to alleviating dry skin, particularly for babies.
 Indoor humidity levels above 43 percent can reduce static electricity, curtail allergens, and even reduce the chance of airborne viruses like the flu.

 Of course, the folks who brought us the king of snot suckers now have a humidifier featuring a color-changing night light.It has a run time of 12 hours and a variety of night light colors, which is a sweet addition.
 Plus, you get automatic turn-off when you run out of water.
 It can be challenging to refill because the water reservoir opening isn't the biggest.
 It might be best to keep a funnel handy with this one.